keratoconus

 What is keratoconus?

-Keratoconus is a progressive eye condition which causes thinning to the cornea (the front surface of the eye), resulting in the cornea protruding forward into an irregular, ‘cone’ like shape, which can lead to significant visual distortion.
-Keratoconus is diagnosed by corneal tomography which maps out the shape of the cornea.
+Keratoconus is a progressive eye condition which causes thinning to the cornea (the front surface of the eye), resulting in the cornea protruding forward into an irregular “cone-like” shape, which can lead to significant visual distortion.
+Keratoconus is diagnosed by corneal tomography/topography, which maps out the shape of the cornea.

 Early in the course of the condition, visual changes can present as astigmatism.
 As the condition progresses, so does the irregularity, and patients may experience visual symptoms such as multiple images, streaking of lights, and light sensitivity.

 Early cases of keratoconus may not require any management, or may be managed simply with spectacles.
-As the condition progresses, spectacles may be of little assistance, as the reduction in vision is not due to the prescription of the eye – but rather the ‘shape’ of the eye being distorted.
-In these cases, rigid gas permeable contact lenses or similar are required, as these provide a more ‘regular’ front surface to the eye.
+As the condition progresses, spectacles may be of little assistance, as the reduction in vision is not due to the prescription of the eye – but rather the “shape” of the eye being distorted.
+In these cases, corneal rigid lenses or scleral lenses are required, as these create a more “regular” front surface for the eye.

 The prevalence of keratoconus in Australia is approximately 1 in 2000 people.
 Keratoconus tends to manifest in early adolescence, and can continue to progress, but will tend to stabilise in the mid-late 30s.
 If there is evidence of progression, a surgical technique known as corneal cross-linking (CXL) can be performed by a corneal specialist.
-CXL does not fix the condition - the aim is to stabilise the condition and prevent further progression.
-Whilst we do not perform CXL here, we work closely with local corneal specialists who we can refer on to for CXL.
+CXL does not fix or cure the condition, rather the aim is to stabilise the condition and prevent further progression.
+Whilst we do not perform CXL here, we work closely with local corneal specialists who we can refer to for CXL.

 In cases where the keratoconus is so advanced it cannot be managed with contact lenses, corneal grafting may be required.
 In this procedure, the diseased cornea is removed and replaced with a healthy, donor cornea.
 This is reserved for cases where all other options have been exhausted.
 Fortunately, patients will not go blind from keratoconus.